Wednesday, December 16, 2009

 One thing about these pictures though...
 They never seem to do the sites they depict much justice.
 Without seeing the whole picture, feeling the stillness and the age in everything we are blessed to see.

-As in, I took this sitting at our table and wow.
+As in, I took this s

 These are the pictures God gives us.
 This is the reason I feel like this trip is going to redefine my perspective on life.